davetron5000/vimdoclet/doc/README.txt

 The main issue you may find with this documentation is in the way Vim handles classes with the same name (e.g. `java.util.Date` vs `java.sql.Date`).
 Basically, it doesn't.
 If you do `:help Date` you will always go to `java.sql.Date`.
 You can to `help java.util.Date`, however vim doesn't know which Date you need to lookup without the entire package.

 I find it useful to remove the documentation for `java.awt.List` because I almost never need it and find the documentation for `java.util.List` much more useful.

+== Source ==

+The source is freely available via the Gnu GPL and can be retrieved via link:http://git.or.cz[Git] at link:http://repo.or.cz/w/vimdoclet.git[the repo.or.cz site]

 == Links ==